rtyler/brokenco.de/_posts/2019-01-29-words-are-important.md

 I am excited to have the opportunity at Scribd to draw on much of my recent years of experience along with that of my colleagues, to build a platform engineering team, among the first fully remote in the company.
-I'm looking forward to helping everybody read and learn _more_!
+I'm looking forward to helping everybody read words and learn _more_!